Healthplan Spain

 Furthermore, these years count towards permanent residency and Spanish citizenship if you wish to apply.
 After 5 years of residency, you can apply to become a permanent resident in Spain.

-How long does it take to get a digital nomad visa?
+How long does it take to get the visa?

 One of the standout features of the Digital Nomad Visa application process is its expedited resolution system, which promises a turnaround time of only 20 days.